sensu/sensu-docs/content/sensu-go/5.0/reference/filters.md

 _NOTE: Sensu handles dates and times in UTC (Coordinated Universal Time), therefore when comparing the weekday or the hour, you should provide values in UTC._

-### Using javascript libraries with Sensu filters
+### Using JavaScript libraries with Sensu filters

-Users can include javascript libraries in their filter execution context with assets.
-For instance, assuming a user packaged underscore.js into a Sensu asset, they could then use functions from the underscore library for filter expressions.
+You can include JavaScript libraries in their filter execution context with assets.
+For instance, assuming you've packaged underscore.js into a Sensu asset, you could then use functions from the underscore library for filter expressions.

 {{< highlight json >}}